 Ms. Kara Flowers is a fourth generation dancer following in her great-grandmother’s, grandmother’s, and mother’s footsteps.
 She began her dance training at Triangle Youth Ballet in Chapel Hill, NC and then North Carolina Dance Theatre (Charlotte ballet).
 She also supplemented her studies in festival programs at UNC School of the Arts.
 Upon graduating high school she attended ASU, studying Communications and Dance.
 Notable guest artists during her collegiate studies were Jason Piper and Paul Ibey, whom both cast her in dances they set on ASU students.
-Outside of ballet, modern, and jazz, she has studied ariel silks, African dance, gyrokinesis, gyrotonic, pilates, and acroyoga.
+Outside of ballet, modern, and jazz, she has studied ariel silks, African dance, Gyrokinesis, Gyrotonic, pilates, and acroyoga.
 Post graduation she taught ariel silks while living in Costa Rica.
 She has returned to Boone and now assists and teaches contemporary dance at Northwestern Studios and nannies during the school year.
-During the summer months she works at Buffalo Cove Outdoor Education Center as a camp counselor.
-This is Kara’s first year teaching at NWS.
+Kara is also the assistant director at Buffalo Cove Outdoor Education Center.
+This is Kara’s 2nd year teaching at NWS.

 TEACHER EMERITUS, NWS’ FOUNDER, NWS’ PHOTOGRAPHER, AND MULTIMEDIA SPECIALIST: Wendy Fletcher began her training in Birmingham, Alabama where she studied and danced with the Birmingham Civic Ballet Company.
 She received her High School Diploma in Theatre Arts from Alabama School of Fine Arts and her BFA in Dance Performance on scholarship from Florida State University.
 She studied and performed extensively at North Carolina School of the Arts and in New York City on full scholarship at Alvin Ailey’s American Dance Center.
 Ms. Fletcher was the choreographer for Horn In The West outdoor drama and has performed in and choreographed many musical theatre productions.
 For 13 years prior to founding Northwestern Studios, she was an Assistant Professor of Dance at Appalachian State University.
 She has also been the dance coach for the two gymnastics teams.